beingraigari/vfitness-app/README.md

-# vfitness-app
+# fitness-app

- Website template for a fitness center
+ Website template for a fitness center using Bootstrap JS and Jquery.

+ Includes multiple sections and views in an elegant manner.
+It is simple and friendly.

- The website can be accessed here https://vfitness-app.web.app
+ The webapp can be accessed here https://vfitness-app.web.app